-Here the net addition of 2150 μM of dissolved calcium (bi)carbonate in equilibrium with an excess of CaCO3s and a pCO_2 of 10000 μtams yields a transfer of carbon from the gas to seawater of 2679 μM, about 310 μM of which is in the form of $CO{2(aq)}$.
-If this solution was then added to the surface ocean and allowed to re-equilibrate with air $pCO_2 = 420 \,\mu atm$, pH would rise above that of the initial seawater (by about 0.24 units), and stored carbon would decline from its high value following carbonation by about 35%, resulting in a net C storage from the AWL process of 1739 μMC (Fig. 10a).
-In a full-scale facility, Kirchner et al. (2020b) modeled a 50 % loss of captured carbon following an AWL discharge.
-The percentage of captured CO2 lost will very much depend on the pCO_2 of the gas used as well as the degree of chemical equilibration achieved among gas, carbonate, and seawater.
-Use of high CO2 and its equilibration with seawater, but with incomplete equilibration with carbonate minerals, will result in an AWL discharge solution with high DIC largely as $CO{2(aq)}$, but with relatively little additional alkaline C formed (little long-term C storage).
+Here the net addition of 2150 μ M of dissolved calcium (bi)carbonate in equilibrium with an excess of CaCO{3S}-and a p-CO2 of 10,000 μ tams yields a transfer of carbon from the gas to seawater of 2679 μ M, about 310 μ M of which is in the form of CO{2(aq)}.
+If this solution was then added to the surface ocean and allowed to re-equilibrate with air p-CO2=420 μ atms, pH would rise above that of the initial seawater (by about 0.24 units) and stored carbon would decline from its high value following carbonation by about 35%, resulting in a net C storage from the AWL process of 1739 μ M C (Fig. 10A).
+In a full-scale facility, Kirchner et al (2020b) modelled a 50% loss of captured carbon following an AWL discharge.
+The percentage of captured CO2 lost will very much depend on the p-CO2 of the gas used as well as the degree of chemical equilibration achieved among gas, carbonate and seawater.
+Use of high CO2 and its equilibration with seawater, but with incomplete equilibration with carbonate minerals will result in an AWL discharge solution with high DIC largely as CO{2(aq)}, but with relatively little additional alkaline C formed (little long-term C storage).

-Upon equilibration with air, the loss of excess CO2 from the above alkalinized seawater forces a rise in Ω{cal} to 14.5 in the above example (Fig. 10b).
-This is >3× higher than the initial ambient seawater and could cause spontaneous $CaCO_3$ precipitation from seawater.
-However, such an effect is likely countered by the rapid dilution of the carbonated solution with ambient seawater relative to the slow kinetics of $CaCO_3$ precipitation (Fig. 7 in He and Tyka, 2023).
+410 Upon equilibration with air, the loss of excess CO2 from the above alkalinized seawater forces a rise in Ω{CA} Ω{cal} to 14.5 in the above example (Fig. 10B).
+This is >3X higher than the initial ambient seawater and could cause spontaneous CaCO3 precipitation from seawater.
+However, such an effect is likely countered by the rapid dilution of the carbonated solution with ambient seawater relative to the slow kinetics of $CaCO_3$ precipitation (Fig. 7 in He and Tyka 2023).
 As long as dilution occurs faster than $CaCO{3(s)}$ formation, $CaCO{3(s)}$ precipitation and alkalinity loss can be avoided (He and Tyka, 2023).

-The limitations of this approach in the context of OAE CDR include the need for a concentrated non-fossil CO2 source in close proximity to seawater and carbonate minerals.
+The limitations of this approach in the context of OAE CDR include the need for a concentrated non-fossil CO_2 source in close proximity to seawater and carbonate minerals.
 Potential mineral carbonate sources include globally abundant limestone as well as less abundant dolomite and magnesite.
-Waste marine shell material or carbonate sands can also be considered, especially because aragonitic shell material should be more soluble than calcite (e.g., limestone) and because this aragonite dissolution simply speeds up the natural return of its marine-derived constituents to seawater.
-Proximity to the ocean is also a requirement for both the water used for carbonation and for discharge and storage of the carbonated, alkalized seawater.
-Also, considering a possible upper limit of only about 25 mg C (92 mg CO2) stably stored per liter of seawater, significant pumping of seawater to facilitate gas/carbonate contacting and conversion must occur.
-Mining, processing, and transportation of $>3.5 t CaCO_3 t^{-1}$ CDR also need to be considered, as do the size and capital and operating costs of the seawater-CO2-carbonate contactor.
-For one AWL design, Xing et al. (2022) estimate an energy cost of 5.7-8.2 GJ and a land requirement of 7.1-13.1 m2 per tonne of CO2 captured and stored after allowing for degassing of the carbonated seawater following discharge in the ocean.
+Waste marine shell material or carbonate sands can also be considered, especially because aragonitic shell material should be more soluble than calcite (e.g., limestone) and that this aragonite dissolution simply speeds up the natural return of its marine-derived constituents to seawater.
+Proximity to the ocean is also a requirement both for the water used for carbonation $\frac{\text{and}}{\text{as}}$ well as for discharge and storage of the carbonated, alkalized seawater.
+Also, considering a possible upper limit of only about 25 mg C stably stored/L of seawater, significant pumping of seawater to facilitate gas/carbonate contacting and conversion must occur.
+Mining, processing and transportation of >3.5 t CaCO3 t-1 CDR also needs to be considered as does the size and capital and operating costs of the seawater/ CO2/carbonate contactor.
+For one AWL design, Xing et al. (2022) estimate an energy cost of 5.7-8.2 GJ and a land requirement of 7.1-13.1 m2 per tonne of CO2 captured and stored, after allowing for degassing of the carbonated seawater following discharge in the ocean.